Carlos Avelar

 Carlos Avelar (born April 2, 1954) is a former member of the Arizona House of Representatives.
 He served in the House from January 1999 through January 2003, serving district 23.
-After redistricting in 2002, he ran for re-election, this time in District 16, but lost in the Democrat primary to Leah Landrum Taylor and Ben Miranda.
-He again ran in 2006 in District, but once more lost in the Democrat primary, this time to Cloves Campbell Jr. and Ben Miranda.
+After redistricting in 2002, he ran for re-election, this time in District 16, but lost in the Democratic primary to Leah Landrum Taylor and Ben Miranda.
+He again ran in 2006 in District, but once more lost in the Democratic primary, this time to Cloves Campbell Jr. and Ben Miranda.